kaliuser13416/YTM_Downloader/README.md

 # YTM_Downloader
 A Python script that imports export data from YouTube Music and downloads the songs.
-This script is specifically made fo the CSV files from a 'Google TakeOut'.
+This script is specifically made for the CSV files from a 'Google TakeOut'.
 All of the songs that couldn't downloaded are logged.
 After all the songs are downloaded, they are moved to a sub-directory called 'music'.

 ## Setup
 Download Main.py, install the requirements with pip3, move the XML files to the same directory, then run Main.py.